christopher-wild/FAIR4RS-Packaging/episodes/accessing-packages.md

 :::

-Step 2: Install Numpy into your new environment using `py -m pip install numpy`
+Step 2: Install Numpy into your new environment

 Step 3: Check your results with `py -m pip list`